parsokev/Graph_UI/README.md

 Upon completion, the directory in which the app was deployed can be executed locally without the programs required to build/run the application by simply double clicking the .exe file within the directory

+# Sample Generated Images

+# Additional Resources

+## Build Graphs using GoogleMaps API and the provided Python script in py_builder directory

 # Citations:
 Third Party Software/Libraries Utilized in Building this Project Include: